 Beat cream cheese with electric mixer until smooth.

 Add in monk fruit, stevia, and heavy whipping cream.
 Beat with electric mixer until thick and creamy.
 If too thick, a little extra cream can be added.

 Fold in fresh berries.
 Store in fridge or serve immediately.

 A total of about 1/2 cup sugar equivalent is needed in the recipe.
-Something like Swerve or Splenda can be used instead of the monk fruit and stevia blend.
+Therefore, about 1/2 cup of Swerve or Splenda can be used instead of the monk fruit and stevia blend if desired.

 Makes about 11.5 cups